Hart aber fair: Production

 The programme will be broadcast live either from Cologne or Berlin.
 In Cologne, the production takes place in Studio A of the Funkhaus Wallrafplatz.
 The Berlin location, which was chosen because of its proximity to the Federal Government, is located in Studio C of Studio Berlin Adlershof GmbH in Adlershof.
 Before 21 October 2009, the Globe City Studio was used in the capital.
 Monday's live broadcast usually starts at 9:00 pm.
 The first repetitions of the current issue can be seen the following night at 03:10 am at Das Erste and on Tuesday morning at 8:45 am at WDR Fernsehen, on the same day at 10:15 am at 3sat.
 In addition, tagesschau24 shows the programme on Tuesdays at 8:15 pm.

 From its premiere on 31 January 2001 to 10 October 2007, Hart aber fair was broadcast at WDR Fernsehen on Wednesdays at 8:15 p.m. as a 90-minute format.

+After Frank Plasberg's leave in January 2023, Louis Klamroth took over the moderation but the production company „Ansager und Schnipselmann“ (with Plasberg as co-owner) was still in charge.
+Yet according to Plasberg there was soon a relationship breakdown between the new moderator and the old staff and the contract with „Ansager und Schnipselmann“ has been terminated effective December 2023 on Klamroth's request.